SuperDataScience-Community-Projects/SDS-CP025-polyglot/README.md

 ### Phase 2: Application Logic Development (2 Weeks)
 - **LLM Integration:**
-  - Choose a suitable language model (e.g., from OpenAI or Hugging Face) to power the tutor.
+  - Choose a suitable language model to power the tutor.
   - Integrate the model via API calls to handle user input and generate responses.
+  - Introduce multi-modal capabilities by having the model speak to the user and help with pronounciation of words.
 - **Content Generation:**
   - Develop basic routines to generate conversational responses.